GIF Maker

 Per-frame delay is stored in centiseconds inside the GIF spec — every delay you enter in milliseconds is rounded to the nearest 10 ms, which is the smallest unit the format actually supports.
 Browsers and chat clients then enforce a minimum playback delay (Chromium uses 20 ms for very short delays to match Safari and Firefox), so frames below that threshold play slightly slower than the file says.

-Frame ordering is fully drag-to-reorder, and individual frames can be deleted, duplicated, or have their delay tweaked without re-uploading the source images.
-The preview uses a real GIF rendered in an img tag, not a JavaScript playback loop, so what you see is exactly what the exported file will play.
+Frame ordering is fully drag-to-reorder, and individual frames can be deleted or have their delay tweaked without re-uploading the source images.
+After clicking Create GIF, an encoded-GIF preview renders in an img tag so you can verify the final output before downloading.

 The biggest practical limit is the GIF format itself: 256 colours per frame and no alpha channel, only a single transparent index.
 Photos with subtle gradients banding will show that banding in the export.
 For colour-rich content, MP4 or WebM is much smaller and looks better — but GIF still wins for one-click sharing in chat apps and for in-line previews on platforms that do not autoplay video.